ds2-lab/Wukong/README.md

 Paper: In Search of a Fast and Efficient Serverless DAG Engine https://arxiv.org/abs/1910.05896

 This branch contains the version of Wukong used during the writing of the paper linked above.
-For the latest work-in-progress version of Wukong, please see the [Latest](https://github.com/Scusemua/Wukong/tree/latest) branch.
+For the latest work-in-progress version of Wukong, please see the [SoCC 2020](https://github.com/mason-leap-lab/Wukong/tree/socc2020) branch.

 ## What is Wukong?